We have included this page so that our translate button can work on this important content

 Child Abuse, Neglect and Specific Safeguarding Situations

 Abuse or neglect of a child can happen by someone inflicting harm or failing to act to prevent harm.
-Young people may be abused in a family, an institutional or community setting by those known to them or by others (e.g. via the internet).
+Young people may be abused in a family, an institutional or community setting by those known to them or by others (e.g., via the internet).
 They may be abused by an adult or adults, or another child or children.
-Sometimes they tell us about abuse, sometimes they don’t.
+Sometimes they tell us about abuse, sometimes they do not.

-Abuse is categorised in Working Together into four areas Sexual Abuse, Emotional Abuse, Physical Abuse and Neglect.
+Abuse is categorised in Working Together to Safeguard children (2018) into four areas; Sexual Abuse, Emotional Abuse, Physical Abuse and Neglect.
 Further information can be found in Appendix 1.

 Children also face risks within several safeguarding situations, these are detailed in Appendix 2.
 In our school, we ensure that staff training focuses on the situations that are relevant to our children in our school environment, recognising also that children are part of a wider community and that a ‘it may happen here’ culture allows early intervention.
 We also ensure that children themselves develop skills in recognising risks and keeping themselves and others safe within these situations.

-We will create a culture where sexual harassment including online sexual abuse is not tolerated.
+We will create a culture where Sexual Violence and Sexual Harassment including online sexual abuse is not tolerated.
 We will ensure this is a whole school approach assuming that sexual abuse is, to some extent, happening in our school.
 This will allow us to identify issues and intervene early to better protect our children.
+We will refer to Part Five of Keeping Children Safe in Education 2022 and the LSCP policy, ‘Child-on-child Sexual Harassment, Sexual Abuse and Sexually Harmful behaviours.’
 Further specific details of this type of abuse can be found in Appendix 2.

 Safer recruitment ensures that every new member of staff understands their duties to safeguard young people from the outset starting from the advertisement, through the interview, to their induction, and start at the school.
 It is essential that no one gets to work with children who cannot keep them safe.